nhsconnect/gpconnect/pages/integration/integration_spine_directory_service.md

 Systems **SHOULD** cache SDS query results giving details of consuming system, endpoints and endpoint capability on a per session basis.

 Systems **MUST NOT** cache and re-use consuming system endpoint information derived from SDS across multiple patient encounters or practitioner usage sessions.
 Each new patient encounter will result in new lookups to ascertain the most up-to-date consuming system, endpoint and endpoint capability.

+{% include important.html content="**Why have SDS queries changed in GP Connect API 0.7.2?**<br/>
+The SDS queries in this version of the specification allow consumers to return the correct endpoint and ASID for a provider GP practice where the practice has multiple GP Connect ASIDs - this occurs where the practice is running one or more seperate GP Connect consumer systems (with their own ASIDs), in addition to their principal clinical system acting as a provider and consumer.<br/>
+The SDS queries in GP Connect API 0.7.1 and prior versions do not support this configuration, hence existing consumer systems **MUST** update their queries to to this version of the specification." %}

 ### Step 1: Message Handling System (MHS) record lookup  ###